homerjed/sbgm/paper/paper.md

 In Figure \ref{fig:sde_ode} the forward and reverse diffusion processes are shown for a samples from a Gaussian mixture with their corresponding SDE and ODE paths.

-The reverse SDE may be solved with Euler-Murayama sampling (or other annealed Langevin sampling methods) which is featured in the code.
+The reverse SDE may be solved with Euler-Murayama sampling [@sde] (or other annealed Langevin sampling methods) which is featured in the code.

 However, many of the applications of generative models depend on being able to calculate the likelihood of data.
-In [1] it is shown that any SDE may be converted into an ordinary differential equation (ODE) without changing the distributions, defined by the SDE, from which the noise is sampled from in the diffusion process.
-This ODE is known as the probability flow ODE and is written
+In [@sde] it is shown that any SDE may be converted into an ordinary differential equation (ODE) without changing the distributions, defined by the SDE, from which the noise is sampled from in the diffusion process.
+This ODE is known as the probability flow ODE [@sde; @sde_ml] and is written

 $$
     \text{d}\boldsymbol{x} = [f(\boldsymbol{x}, t) - g^2(t)\nabla_{\boldsymbol{x}}\log p_t(\boldsymbol{x})]\text{d}t = f'(\boldsymbol{x}, t)\text{d}t.
 $$

 This ODE can be solved with an initial-value problem that maps a prior sample from a multivariate Gaussian to the data distribution.
-This inherits the formalism of continuous normalising flows [@neuralodes; @ffjord] without the expensive ODE simulations used to train these flows.
+This inherits the formalism of continuous normalising flows [@neuralodes; @ffjord] without the expensive ODE simulations used to train these flows - this allows for a likelihood estimate based on diffusion models [@sde_ml].

 The likelihood estimate under a score-based diffusion model is estimated by solving the change-of-variables equation for continuous normalising flows.